joeaoregan/LIT-Yr3-Graphics/README.md

 - I modified the original version to work with Javascript
 - I added a version that works with points instead of PShape
 - The points version was then modified to work with Processing.js online
-- The working JavaScript version can be seen here: [Processing.js Version](http://www.joeaoregan.ie/Processing/processing.html#lab4)
+- The working JavaScript version can be seen here: ~~[Processing.js Version](http://www.joeaoregan.ie/Processing/processing.html#lab4)~~ (EDIT: No it can't, see "See P5.js on GitHub Pages" link above)

 ---